Contacting Dr. Thomas

 - There will be homework exercises.

-during the semester.
+group work outside of class time.
 We will discuss this in more detail in class.

 The final grade weighting of student work is estimated in the table